 A collection of simple diy costumes for kids.
 Easy ideas to add to a dress up box for imaginative play or Halloween!
 Butterfly, Gru (Despicable Me) Mermaid tails, Poodle Skirts, Doc Mc Stuffins and MORE!

-I love Halloween costumes that can double as dress up clothes after Halloween.
+I love diy costumes for kids that can double as dress up clothes after Halloween.
 Ones that are simple to make and made from sturdy fabrics.
 I like coming up with homemade costumes, but don’t always want to sew the entire thing so here are some darling costumes that fit the bill.
 Regular clothes that can be found in your child’s closet or purchased to add to their school clothes this year with simple homemade pieces mixed in.

 Easy Throw Together Gru Costume

 Gru was probably the easiest costume I’ve ever come up with!
 And it was a HIT last year.
 Kids stopped him all night to tell him they liked his costume!
 He wore a pair of black jeans, a suit jacket with a grey shirt underneath.
 The scarf is one I’ve had since I was in high school.
 Glad I kept it!
 And of course, the minion.
 I ordered that from ebay and it came just in the nick of time!
 I’ve painstakingly sewed costumes for my kids over the years, but this simple costume (no-sew) is one of my favorites.